These chocolate-covered chickpeas are easy, healthy vegan protein snacks easy to make with only 3 ingredients.

 - Chocolate – I recommend using dark chocolate, superior to 70% cocoa.
 Most brands are dairy-free and vegan-friendly.
 You can also use vegan milk chocolate if you are not a big fan of dark chocolate.
 Another option is sugar-free stevia-sweetened chocolate chips to keep the sugar low.

 - Coconut oil – or any vegetable or nut oil you like.
-This is optional, but adding a touch of oil prevents the chocolate from drying out while melting, and it fixes any overheating mistake.
+This is optional, but adding a touch of oil prevents the chocolate from drying out while melting, and it fixes any overheating mistakes.

 - Sea salt – optional, but so much tastier with a pinch of salt!